So when I saw a pic of this lovely village amid escarpments – along with the fact that it’s a famous wine making place, I knew I had to get here.

 And beyond my stable favorites – Cabernet Sauvignon, Shiraz and Merlot – I am happy to try it all.

 The grand red wine in Melnik is ‘Shiroka Mehichka Loza’

 A wine that was the toast of Europe – including royal patronage – for over 600 years.

 However good this sounds or however pretty Melnik looks, it’s story hasn’t always been roses and wine.

-Melnik is not officially Bulgaria’s smallest village without good reason (at just 385 people).
+Melnik is officially Bulgaria’s smallest village with just 385 people

 To quote the info from the Kordopulov House Museum: